What is optometry?

 • Astigmatism Objects can look blurry or distorted at all distances.

-• Presbyopia It gets harder to focus on things up close.
+• Presbyopia It can get harder to focus on things up close.
 This type is caused by age and usually starts around age 40.

 Prescription glasses or contact lenses can correct these conditions and their effects on vision.